Lars Heikensten: Other activities

+Recognition

 Heikensten has been a member of the Royal Swedish Academy of Engineering Sciences since 2001, and the Royal Academy of Sciences since 2012.
 He became an Honorary Doctor of Economics at Umeå School of Business in 2005 and Honorary Doctor at Gustavus Adolphus College in 2012.
 He has been awarded the H. M. The King's Medal at the highest level.